forward/extramuros/README.md

 #Extramuros

 Extramuros is a library that makes easier to work with machine learning algorithms in Hadoop.
 It is built on top of Apache Mahout and uses Clojure as a convenient scripting language.
-At this moment the library only covers clustering algorithms.
+At this moment the library only covers clustering algorithms and some other statistical utilities.

 ##Installation